The Last Witness (1980 film): Plot

 Byung-ho wants to be taken off the case but is encouraged by his superior to continue, and is sent to Seoul to track down Ji-hye.
 Ji-hye recalls giving birth to her baby, named Taeyoung, and living happily with Bau.
 However, when they wanted to find out the fortune on the map left to them by Man-ho, they had seek assistance from Yang to access Jirisan.
 They find the fortune but Bau is arrested for the murder of Dong-ju, who died after Bau attacked him during the surrender.
 Ji-hye again seeks assistance from Yang, who leads her into the bedroom of Bau's prosecutor.
 When Bau is sent to prison regardless, Yang feigns shock, and Ji-hye, with nowhere to go, lives with Yang until his death, having a daughter with him and leaving Taeyoung with Bau's family.
 Believing the Ji-hye could not be the suspect, Byung-ho returns to Munchang, where an elder tells him that his son Yongjae had seen Dong-ju alive.
 He tracks down Dong-ju's brother Bong-ju, who insists that Dong-ju is dead.
 Byung-ho beats Bong-ju until he promises to gather men to dig up Dong-ju's grave, but they assault Byung-ho, who shoots Bong-ju dead.
 Compromised, Dong-ju has Yongjae killed.

 Finding that Kim Jungyeop, who was murdered before Yang, was Bau's prosecutor, Byung-ho tracks down the family of Bau, who was released on parole for good behavior.
 Bau's sister and nephew raised Taeyoung.
 When Bau finally returned, Taeyoung became distant and inconsolable and then disappeared, and Bau left for Seoul to find him.
-Certain the Taeyoung is the murderer, Byung-ho finds that Ji-hye and Bau reunited and placed Taeyoung in a mental hospital for his instability and to protect him from prosecution.
+Certain that Taeyoung is the murderer, Byung-ho finds that Ji-hye and Bau reunited and placed Taeyoung in a mental hospital for his instability and to protect him from prosecution.
 Eom, a friend of Byung-ho, publishes the news that Dong-ju alive and Bau is innocent, which is confirmed when Yongjae is found in Dong-ju's burial mound.
 Taeyoung is abducted from the mental hospital, but Eom tails an acquaintance of Dong-ju, and, joined by Byung-ho, rescues Taeyoung and arrests Dong-ju, who had been living off hush money from Yang and Kim and finally orchestrated their deaths through Taeyoung.
 However, Bau has left his home to commit suicide in an attempt to prove Taeyoung's innocence.
 Byung-ho postpones his detainment for the killing of Bong-ju, but cannot save Bau.
 At Bau's funeral, Ji-hye commits suicide while the mourners are asleep.
 Byung-ho scatters both their ashes in the river in front of his acquaintances and police.
 Despite their encouragement, he walks out onto the riverbank and commits suicide.